 Students may submit their thesis abstracts to the journal using an online submission form.
-Upon submission, the thesis senior supervisor is automatically notified by email of the abstract submission and asked to confirm the accuracy of the submitted information by sending an email response to the Editor responsible for PhD Abstracts.
+Upon submission, the thesis senior supervisor is automatically notified by email of the abstract submission and asked to confirm the accuracy of the submitted information by sending an email response to the Editor responsible for Ph.D Abstract.
 Once this confirmation is received, the thesis abstract will then become available for readers to view.
+For further information, contact Jessica Wormald.